 }

-overwrite: True replaces any existing file at the same path each time the spider runs.
+overwrite: True replaces any existing file at the same path as soon as the crawl writes the new feed.

 3. Read the resolved project setting before the crawl.